gabeweng/gabeweng.github.io/_posts/2020-06-29-fastapi-vs-flask.md

             'age': user.age}
 ```

-This code will perform automatic validation to ensure `name` is string and `age` is integer.
-If any other data type is sent, it auto generates validation error with relevant message.
+This code will perform automatic validation to ensure `name` is a string and `age` is an integer.
+If any other data type is sent, it auto-generates validation error with a relevant message.

-Here are some examples of pydantic schema for common usecases.
+Here are some examples of pydantic schema for common use-cases.

 ### Example 1: Key-value pairs
 ```json